The Haunted History of The Stanley Hotel – Part 1

 Freelan Oscar Stanley

 Liberty Stanley was married to Hannah Metcalf Fairbanks, and together they had seven children.
 Hannah died in childbirth of their last child.
 Liberty Stanley became desperate with the burden of raising seven small children on his own.
-He decided to adopt out several of his children, including his name-sake Liberty.
+He decided to put several of his children, including his name-sake Liberty, up for adoption.

 Liberty was given to Stanley’s brother Solomon Stanley and was renamed Solomon Liberty Stanley.
 Solomon Liberty Stanley became the father of twins Francis and Freelan.
 The twins were born on June 1, 1849, in Kingfield, Maine.
 The family wasn’t wealthy.
 However, education was highly valued, and knowledge of science, poetry, and music was encouraged at a young age.